bakdata/quick/docs/docs/user/examples/real-time-customer-profiles.md

 In case you don't have a running Quick instance, you can refer to the [getting started guide](../getting-started/setup-quick).

+To avoid redundancy, we show the setup of the integral parts.
+You find the steps for a complete deployment in the `justfile` in the [example repository](https://github.com/bakdata/quick-examples/tree/main/profile-store/deployment/justfile).

 #### Gateway

 First, initialize the Quick CLI.